 Do not be enticed by promises of a big salary or regular employment “if things work out”.
 Many scammers post unrealistic promises to attract writers — especially inexperienced writers who are unsure of their worth.

 It is better to accept average pay for a reliable short-term job than to go for something that offers a high salary alongside doubts surrounding the employer’s reputation.

 It is not easy to spot scam advertisements on Craigslist.
 Be vigilant, trust your instincts and pay attention to scam alerts posted by other writers.
-The more you learn the style of ad scammers use to attract writers, the easier it becomes to spot unreliable offers.
+The more you learn the style of ad scammers use to attract writers, the easier it becomes to spot job scams on Craigslist.

 Looking for more places to find legit writing gigs?
 Check out this massive list of paid writing jobs.